10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 HDPE waterproofing is a sheet membrane waterproofing that is made of High-Density Polyethylene, which is used to prevent water penetration into the building.
 HDPE waterproofing membranes are smooth and textured and consist of two main types: single-layered and double-layered

 The durability of HDPE waterproofing membranes is more than 20 years if they are maintained properly.
 HDPE membranes are applied on the surface by heating or using an adhesive bond.
 These membranes are available as large sheets in the market.
-You can use HDPE waterproofing membranes for roofing, basements and foundations, tunnels and bridges, ponds and reservoirs, landfills and waste management, and swimpools.
+You can use HDPE waterproofing membranes for roofing, basements and foundations, tunnels and bridges, ponds and reservoirs, landfills and waste management, and swimming pools.

 HDPE waterproofing membranes are easy to maintain.
 These membranes can occur through punctures or tears, often due to improper installation or physical stress.
 The cost of the HDPE waterproofing is typically ranges from $0.25 to $1.50 per square foot.